apriltuesday/eva-opentargets/docs/manual-curation/step2-manual-curation.md

 at the top.
 Any comments will become available in the "Notes" field within the next iteration.
 Comments from previous iterations that need to be kept for subsequent ones should be copy/pasted from the "Notes" to the "Comments" cell.

+### Notes on exact synonym matches

+Terms listed as exact synonyms are not always accurate so they need to be checked one by one.

+One case to look for is when the exact match can be imported (yellow cell in the "Exact match" column) but an exact synonym match exists and is in EFO already (green cell in the "Exact synonym match" column).
+Here it is likely that EFO has already made the decision to not import the new term.
+We should double-check that the synonym does mean the same thing as the label, and if it does use the existing EFO term with synonym match over the imported exact match.

+An example is "multiple myeloma", an exact match for http://purl.obolibrary.org/obo/HP_0006775 which would need to be imported.
+However it is marked as an exact synonym for "plasma cell myeloma" http://purl.obolibrary.org/obo/MONDO_0009693 which is already in EFO.
+In this case the synonym is accurate and so should be used directly rather than importing a new term.

 ### Note on multiple mappings